Child Visitation Under California Law

-At Holstrom, Sissung & Block, we understand how important the issues of child visitation and parenting time are and we work hard to secure a meaningful parenting future for each of our clients.
+At Holstrom, Block & Parke, we understand how important the issues of child visitation and parenting time are and we work hard to secure a meaningful parenting future for each of our clients.
 If you are concerned about these issues in a pending divorce — the experience of our attorneys is a valuable asset that you can have working for you.

 For a free telephone consultation — call our office directly at (951) 801-4655 or contact us online to schedule a call today.

 When Courts Get Involved …

 When a court determines the visitation rights of a non-custodial parent, the court may also order that the parents work out a precise schedule with the details of how this arrangement will actually work.
 More frequently, courts will set up a detailed parenting schedule, called a fixed visitation schedule.
 This includes the times and places the non-custodial parent may spend time with the children as well as some specific restrictions.

 In situations where there is ongoing hostility between the parents, the judge may order a fixed visitation schedule in order to do what’s best for the child.
 A fixed visitation schedule can still be generous, but it eliminates opportunities for one party to control the other party’s time.
 Actually, children often benefit from the predictability that fixed schedules provide during a period of time that would otherwise be even more unsettling for them.